 Risks of Doing Roof Repair Yourself

 Doing important repairs yourself is always risky.
 The lesser risk is drama: if Uncle Joe helps and does a poor job, you can be awfully uncomfortable together at your next family gathering.
 Your relationships need to be protected just as much as your roof does!
 The next level of risk is the potential for leaks, wind damage, and other harm to your home due to substandard work resulting from inexperience.
-And the greatest risk is physical harm to you or your helpers.
-If someone gets injured, they may be unable to continue with their job or other responsibilities.
-And you may be legally and financially liable.
+The greatest risk is physical harm to you or your helpers.
+If someone gets injured, they may be unable to continue with their job or other responsibilities and you may be legally and financially liable.

 Benefits of Hiring a Professional Roofer